sajsiv/micrograd-cpp/README.md

 # micrograd-cpp

 This C++ project implements a basic neural network with backpropagation support using smart pointers for memory management.
 It includes a multi-layer perceptron (MLP) that can be used for basic prediction tasks and is structured to allow easy extension and experimentation with neural network architectures and functions.
-I have use this project as a means to develop my C++ skills and refresh my understanding of the mechanics of neural networks.
+I used this project to develop my C++ skills and refresh my understanding of the core mechanics of neural networks.

 ## Building the project